alberto-escobar/Greenhouse-Manager-Game/README.md

 3. As a user, I want to be limited to the number of plants I have at a given moment by the number of pots I own
 4. As a user, I want to be able to buy more pots to allow me to grow more plants in the game
 5. **Seeds have been deprecated, user just buys plants that start at age zero**

-### Phase 3 (To be Implemented)
-1. As a user, I want the plant to be removed from the greenhouse if hydration reaches zero
+6. 1.
+As a user, I want the plant to be removed from the greenhouse if hydration reaches zero
-2. As a user, I want the option to buy a cactus.
+7. As a user, I want the option to buy a cactus.
 > The cactus plant grows slowly and requires less frequent watering.
 The cactus can be sold for a profit when it reaches a mature age, otherwise it is sold for a loss.
-3. As a user, I want to be able to plant a flower
+8. As a user, I want to be able to plant a flower
 > The flower plant grows faster compared to the cactus but requires more frequent watering.
     The flower can be sold for a profit when it reaches a mature age. otherwise it is sold for a loss.
     When the flower is ready to be sold it blooms to a random color, that can influence the sale price.
     The more rare the color it blooms to, the higher the sale price of the flower.

+### Phase 3 (To be Implemented)
+1. GUI